Mohanad Ali: Style of play

 “We always trust Mohanad.
 He has good feet, he can connect powerfully with headers and he is very clever in the box."

 — – Iraq youth coach Saad Hashim speaking on Mohanad.

 Ali is talented player with good technique and close control, who is an adept header of the ball, and who has an ability to score impressive goals, in the air or with either foot, courtesy of his shooting ability and positional sense.
 He is physically strong, and is gifted with dribbling skills, anticipation, and confidence in going at opponents with numerical superiority.
 He is also known for his speed, and his ability beat defenders with sudden turns, as well as his vision, which gave him the ability to link-up with and provide assists for teammates.

 Personal life

-Ali is a Shammari Shiite born in Baghdad.
+Ali is a Shammari Shia born in Baghdad.
 The former international striker Ali Salah is one of his cousins.
 Mohanad played under the name of his brother Hassan Ali during the 2015–16 and 2016–17 seasons due to an error in his passport.
 An Iraqi court ruling in 2017 allowed him to obtain a corrected passport, thus enabling him to represent Iraq again.
 In late September 2020 he tested positive for COVID-19.